-Graduate Student Spotlight - Jacob Light
+Graduate Student Spotlight - Harsh Gupta

 When you’re looking at top-notch grad schools, we all have a lot in common.
 Prominent faculty.
 Prestigious institutions.
 Path-breaking research.
 Yes, you will acquire the background and skills necessary for careers as research economists, university teachers, and as practitioners of economics.
 But how that happens is what makes Stanford stand out.

 - How will you collaborate with peers and faculty?

 - How will you transition from student to researcher?

 - What will your daily experience be like?

 We have spent the last several years refining our programs, listening and iterating to focus on what will create the very best student experience.
 We eliminated Comprehensive Exams because they were causing more stress than success.
 We created a First Year Seminar Series to connect students with faculty from day one, and to give them constant exposure to current research instead of just tools and methods.
 We carefully cultivated a supportive and welcoming culture that emphasizes teamwork and collaboration.
 And, in the spirit of Silicon Valley innovation, we never stop looking for ways to improve.